 They comprise just one part of our broader and longer-term strategic relationships with neighbouring countries and our broader region collectively.

-Much, probably most, public discussion of such issues however is skewed because many disputants on all sides incorrectly assume they are wholly or chiefly domestic policy matters and largely social ones at that.
+Much, probably most, public discussion of such issues, however, is skewed because many disputants on all sides incorrectly assume they are wholly or chiefly domestic policy matters and largely social ones at that.

 Informed debate about TPVs therefore needs to reflect all the national strategic and broad domestic public policy contexts applying.

-Disputes about refugee policy are also rarely over Australia's responsibility to provide refuge or even the numbers of refugees to be given sanctuary in practice.
+Finally, disputes about refugee policy are also rarely over Australia's responsibility to provide refuge or even the numbers of refugees to be given sanctuary in practice.